-As elaborated previously, one may use several different techniques for constructing prediction intervals, i.e. various parametric or non-parametric methods for estimating $(m_0, f_0)$.
-Furthermore, for a location-scale family, it is sufficient to estimate $(m_0, v_0)$.
+In this example, we elaborate on the prediction band aggregation problem as demonstrated in \eqref{eq:aggregation}.
+One may use several different techniques for constructing prediction intervals, i.e. various parametric or non-parametric methods (e.g., quantile regression, conformal prediction).
 Additionally, modern machine learning techniques like neural networks can be employed to create prediction intervals by utilizing their ability to capture complex patterns in data.
-A special case of \eqref{sample_opt:general_form} is model aggregation which aims to aggregate several candidates for prediction interval to guarantee adequate coverage as well as small width.
+Suppose we have $\cM_0 = \{m_1, \dots, m_L\}$ and $\cF_0 = \{f_1, \dots, f_K\}$, i.e. we have some candidate estimates for estimating the mean function and the prediction band respectively.
+In this subsection, we aim to construct a suitable linear combination of the elements of $\cM$ and $\cF$ so that the resulting prediction interval has adequate coverage and small average width.
+Then \eqref{sample_opt:general_form} reduces to the following quadratic optimization problem: